 - Are you working?

 - Is your condition found in the list of disabling conditions?

 - Can you do the work you did previously?

 - Can you do any other type of work?

 These questions are found on the SSA website.
 Their list of disabling conditions includes conditions for every major body system which must be severe enough to interfere with basic work activities.
 In order to pass the SSA's evaluation, you must have at least one severe impairment.

 When considering your ability to work due to your impairment, the SSA will take into account your age and the circumstances surrounding your disability.
 The process of determining your limitations can be time-consuming and difficult for many individuals.

-Let Us Guide You Through the Process
+Let Our Atlanta SSD Lawyer Guide You Through the Process

 Contact an Atlanta social security disability attorney from Stevens & Sullivan, LLC today for more information about how we can help you.